Functions

 fmt.Println(sum(nums...)) // 15 — spread a slice with ...Functions as Values

 Functions are first-class values.
-Assign them to variables, pass them as arguments.
+You can assign them to variables and call them through that variable.

 return a * b